kristus123/game-engine/ideas/various_game_mechanics.md

     - One level where you have to throw people into a jet engine?
     - Throw chickens into the meat grinder?
 - Repair your spaceship
 - Dating sim inside of game
     - Because that is important
     - Become a simp ingame
 - Black hole
 - Go to bars and buy beer
     - Meet scary people at bars
+- create a company that produces material
+    - Set up bases that need to be monitored/protected
+    - Set up multiple warehouses around the galaxy

 ## World map